mozilla/bigquery-backfill/backfill/2022-01-27-sanitize-search-engines/README.md

 # This one is ~100 TB, but will still probably only take a minute or two
 bq cp -f moz-fx-data-backfill-20:org_mozilla_firefox_stable.metrics_v1 moz-fx-data-shared-prod:org_mozilla_firefox_stable.metrics_v1
 ```

+Various backfills continue to be staged into backfill-20.

 ## Plan for running backfill